Skip to content

 shell

-Start an interactive shell inside the container with all project directories bind-mounted.
-Useful for debugging and manual inspection.
+Start an interactive bash session inside the container with all project directories bind-mounted.

 Option Description